Professor Boom and the Dyslexic Brain

 Make a brain map!
 What’s going on in your brain?
 What would a map of your brain look like?
 Draw your own map, or use one of our blank brain drawings to get started.
 Show us what your brain likes to think about and what makes your brain unique!

 Teacher says, “In this episode of the Super D!
 Show, Professor Boom examines two different brains, and realizes that all of our brains work in different ways.
 In fact, no two brains are exactly alike.”

 “Today your job is to make a map of your unique brain.
 You can draw your own map or use one of our brain templates.
 Fill in your brain map with images and/or drawings that show what’s going on in your brain.
 What are your strengths and talents?
 What kinds of things do you like to think about?
 Be creative and have fun!”

 * Note for Remote Learning: If you’re teaching online, share this document via your online classroom format, email the document to your students prior to the activity, or encourage your students to draw their own.

 - Students can share their brain maps with each other.
 Some options for sharing include:

 - Museum Walk – The maps are placed around the classroom, and students pretend they are in a museum as they view the art work.

-- Partner Share – Students share their maps in depth with a partner.
+- Partner Share – Students share their maps in depth with a partner in person or in online breakout rooms.
 Then each student shares one aspect of his/her partner’s brain map with the class in a “lightning share.”

 - Whole Class – Each student shares one or two aspects of his/her map with the class.